Introduction

 Anode, Cathode - Etymology

 The terms anode and cathode originate from the Greek language - ἄνοδος (anodos) means ascent, going up, and κάθοδος (kathodos) means descent, going down.
-This makes sense from an electrical standpoint:
+It makes sense from an electrical standpoint:

 The words "anode," "cathode," and "ion" were introduced into scientific vocabulary by William Whewell[1] while collaborating with the renowned Michael Faraday.